gaps-closure/gaps-closure.github.io/docs/C/03-04-autogen.md

 ### Codecs {#codecs}

-For each struct in the IDL, a codecs is generated to faciliate serialization to the remote enclave.
+For each struct in the IDL, a codecs is generated to facilitate serialization to the remote enclave.
 The codecs consist of encode, decode, print functions for each of the structs, which handle byte order conversions between host and network byte order.

 The codecs can be generated using `hal_autogen` which is described in the [DFDL section](#dfdl).